christopher-noble/ClimateCast/README.md

 - **End-to-End Tests with Cypress:**
 - To run tests headlessly:

   ```
   npx cypress run
   ```

 - To open the Cypress Test Runner for interactive testing:

   ```
   npx cypress open
   ```

-## Contributing

-Contributions are welcome!
-If you have suggestions to improve ClimateCast, please fork the repo and create a pull request.
-You can also open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

 ## License